 “And then there’s the excitement of the performance at the end of the year!”
 Ms. Harkins went on to say.
 “The kids feel so accomplished to earn praise from their families and friends.”

 Another benefit is the ability to connect with other students who also love music.
-Tresean was skilled enough on the snare drum to be accepted into Symphony in C’s summer camp in 2019; his participation was partially funded by the Domenica Foundation.
+Tresean was skilled enough on the snare drum to be accepted into Symphony in C’s summer camp; his participation was partially funded by the Domenica Foundation.
 At camp, he met people from outside Camden that he probably would never have encountered otherwise.

 Tresean’s dad supports his son’s music interests because, he says, “It makes him more well-rounded.
 Whatever you do, whether it’s band or sports–you can use it all to do better in school and in your life.”